-Janelle Abbott Staley is a dancer, teacher, and certified Pilates and barre fitness instructor.
+Janelle Abbott Staley is a dancer, dance teacher, choreographer, and certified Pilates and barre fitness instructor.
 She has performed on stages around the country and abroad with ballet and modern dance companies, musicals, in film, and on television.
-In New York City, she danced with dre.dance, Salim Gauwloos (Slam), Adam Cates, Terra Firma Dance Theatre, Ballet for Young Audiences, Bryon Carr, and Ollom Dance Theatre, among others.
+In New York City, she danced with dre.dance, Salim Gauwloos (Slam), Adam Cates, John Byrne, Terra Firma Dance Theatre, Ballet for Young Audiences, Bryon Carr, and Ollom Dance Theatre, among others.
 She was featured in Elton John's The Red Piano concert (soloist onscreen in "Don't Let the Sun Go Down on Me") and Norah Jones' "Those Sweet Words" music video, both directed by David LaChapelle.
 Janelle has performed on and off- Broadway, at Carnegie Hall and Lincoln Center, and has appeared regionally in Shakespeare Theatre Company's Twelfth Night (Dance Captain), Peter Pan (Tiger Lily/Dance Captain), A Chorus Line, and Cabaret.

 Janelle holds a Bachelor of Fine Arts in Ballet from the University of Utah,